 Built on 33 jewels and comprising more than 200 components, the 30 mm x 7.9 mm movement features an average (but clearly underwhelming by today’s standards when it comes to premium-priced timekeepers) power reserve of 46 hours.

-Priced at more than $7000 USD, the watch doesn’t look affordable to yours truly, but IWC apparently has a dissenting opinion on this matter: the mechanism’s exterior finish looks like it was deliberately cheapened with its bridges featuring nothing but circular Geneva Stripes done by some computer-guided machine and some perlage, while the skeletonized oscillating weight not only became more generic in terms of finish, but has also lost the signature 18-carat gold alloy “Probus Scafusia” medallion in the process.
+Priced at more than $7000 USD, the watch doesn’t look affordable to yours truly, but IWC apparently has a dissenting opinion on this matter: the mechanism’s exterior finish looks like it was deliberately cheapened with its bridges featuring nothing but circular Geneva Stripes done by some computer-guided machine and some perlage, while the skeletonized oscillating weight not only became more generic in terms of finish but has also lost the signature 18-karat gold alloy “Probus Scafusia” medallion in the process.
 Well, their 7750-based mechanisms never looked especially fancy either, so the way the cal.
 69370 is finished doesn’t come as that big of a surprise although I am still convinced that IWC acts cheap in this regard.
 Shame on them.

 It’s probably still too early to give any projections regarding the mechanism’s long-term reliability, but, again, the Caliber 69370 is a fairly simple time-measuring machine and I just don’t see how such a huge brand as IWC could’ve screwed it up quality- and design-wise.